Lombard, Illinois: Education

+Glenbard East High School is located in Lombard.

+Private schools include Montini Catholic High School and the College Preparatory School of America (CPSA).

+Infrastructure

-Lombard is served by Metra's Union Pacific/West Line, which runs from the Ogilvie Transportation Center out to Elburn, Illinois over the old Chicago and Northwestern Railway trackage.
+Lombard is served by Metra's Union Pacific West Line, which runs from the Ogilvie Transportation Center out to Elburn, Illinois over the old Chicago and Northwestern Railway trackage.
 Lombard's also served by I-88 / Illinois 110 and I-355 as well as Illinois Routes 38, 53, 56, and 64.

 Formerly, it was also served by trains of the Chicago Aurora and Elgin Railroad (with commuter stops at Stewart Ave, Main St, Brewster Ave and Westmore/Meyers Road) and the Chicago Great Western Railway.
 These former railroads have been preserved as multiple use recreational trails (Illinois Prairie Path and Great Western Trail).

+Pace provides bus service on multiple routes connecting Lombard to Naperville, Cicero, and other destinations.
+The Yorktown Center serves as a hub for bus routes in the area.